How to Stop Snoring Permanently

 Oftentimes snorers have too much fatty tissue around the nose and throat—making themselves more prone to vibrating.
 The position of a person’s tongue can also contribute to snoring throughout the night, as it can block the airway.
 This is especially common for those who sleep on their backs as gravity allows the tongue to fall to the back of the throat.

-Snoring has a tendency to become more common with age.
-Those who are in their middle ages and beyond naturally have narrower throats and less muscle tone—leading to snoring.
-Men also have narrower air passages and are more prone to snoring.
+- Seniors.
+Those who are in middle age and beyond naturally have narrower throats and less muscle tone, which often leads to snoring.

-One common reason for snoring is being overweight.
-Being overweight normally means excess weight being carried all around the body, on the inside and outside.
-Fatty tissue can start to block the pathway of the air, leading to inevitable results.
+- Heavy people.
+Being overweight normally means excess weight being carried all around the body.
+Fatty tissue can start to block the air pathway.

 Other physical factors that increase the likelihood of snoring include: